rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 [future-possibilities]: #future-possibilities

-As mentioned above, this RFC is a step forward in addressing the untrusted shared memory use case that is of interest to many "supervisor" programs, but not the end of that story.
+As mentioned above, this RFC is a step forward in addressing the untrusted shared-memory IPC use case that is of interest to many "supervisor" programs, but not the end of that story.
 Finishing it will likely require LLVM assistance.

 If we decide to drop advanced atomic orderings and operations from this RFC, then they will fall out in this section.